 Changes to processes that support patent examination

-In 2020, the United States Patent and Trademark Office (USPTO) will begin implementing updates that improve the examination process and better align it with our goals of providing timely, predictable, and reliable intellectual property rights.
-Taking into account the priorities, challenges, and experiences of both our internal and external stakeholders, these changes will revise:
+In October 2019, the United States Patent and Trademark Office (USPTO) began implementing updates that improve the examination process and better align it with our goals of providing timely, predictable, and reliable intellectual property rights.
+Taking into account the priorities, challenges, and experiences of both our internal and external stakeholders, these phased changes revise:

 - The method used to allot time for examining patent applications